Table of Contents

 Is it safe to take Agnitundi Vati?

 It is safe to take Vishtinduk Vati ONLY when prescribed by Ayurvedic Doctor.
-It is prescription drug and must not be used without consulting doctor.
+It is a prescription drug and must not be used without consulting doctor.

 What is the Chief Indication of Agnitundi Vati?